alz254/alz254/README.md

 ### Hi there 👋 I'm Allan

   # Software Engineer
-- 🌱 I’m currently learning software engineering on ALX Africa
+- 🌱 I’m currently learning software engineering on ALX Africa.
-- 👯 I’m looking to collaborate on full stack development projects
+- 👯 I’m looking to collaborate on full stack development projects.
-- 🤔 I’m looking for help with coding and debugging
-- 💬 Ask me about programming in java,c,python,html,css and javascript
+- 💬 Ask me about programming in java,c,python,html,css and javascript.
 - 📫 How to reach me:
     - send_me_an_email
     - >rezidentalz@gmail.com